zorgz/pg_cluster_demo/README.md

 ### General implementation notes

-Two server configuration : Master-Hot standby pg_master pg_slave
+Two server configuration :
++ pg_master - master
++ pg_slave - hot standby
 + balancer node (pgbouncer)

 Witness servers is not used in this setup